 Bloom Time: Summer

-Ipomoea quamoclit is an annual or perennial, herbaceous, twining vine growing up to 10 feet (3 m) tall.
-The leaves are up to 4 inches (10 cm) long, deeply lobed, with 9 to 19 lobes on each side of the leaf.
-The flowers are up to 2 inches (5 cm) long and 1 inch (2.5 cm) in diameter, trumpet-shaped with five points, and can be red, pink or white.
+Ipomoea quamoclit is an annual or perennial twining vine that grows up to 10 feet (3 m) tall.
+Leaves are up to 4 inches (10 cm) long, deeply lobed, with 9 to 19 lobes on each side of the leaf.
+Flowers are up to 2 inches (5 cm) long and 1 inch (2.5 cm) in diameter, trumpet-shaped with five points and can be red, pink, or white.